gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

 The variance of a rating is $\sigma^2_u = \tfrac{1}{\alpha_u}$.
 A user with a high $\alpha_u$ has a low variance, and thus rates items more reliably (with higher precision).

-By substituting our definition of variance in the Gaussian equation, for a single rating pair $(u,i)$ the likelihood term is:
+By substituting our definition of variance into the equation for a Gaussian, the likelihood term for a single rating pair $(u,i)$ is:

 $$
 p(r_{u,i} \mid x_i, \alpha_u) = \mathcal{N}\Bigl(r_{u,i}; x_i, \tfrac{1}{\alpha_u}\Bigr) = \frac{1}{\sqrt{2\pi\bigl(\frac{1}{\alpha_u}\bigr)}} \exp\Bigl(-\tfrac{(r_{u,i}-x_i)^2}{2 \bigl(\tfrac{1}{\alpha_u}\bigr)}\Bigr)